Juniper Level Botanic Garden (JLBG), established in 1986 by plantsman Tony Avent, nurtures a two-fold global mission.

 First, the garden actively promotes and preserves botanic diversity by bridging the gap between botany and horticulture through plant study, identification, educational outreach, global plant exploration, and by selecting, breeding, and propagating new and little known perennials to share with plant researchers, botanic gardens, and gardeners around the world.

-Additionally, JLBG is a serene venue for noticing and exploring the impersonal nature of presence and perception using the pointers offered within the nondual perennial wisdom teachings.
-Anita Avent challenges the widely held notion of existing as a personal self through time and space.
-This belief, of existing as a personal self, as popular as this belief may be, is the source of human suffering.
-Anita facilitates self inquiry groups and retreats pointing towards the fleeting nature of appearances.
+Additionally, JLBG is a serene venue for noticing the impersonal nature of presence using the pointers offered within the perennial wisdom teachings.
+Anita Avent refutes the widely held notion of existing as a personal self through time and space.
+The belief of being a personal self is the source of all human suffering.
+Anita facilitates gatherings and retreats pointing towards the edgeless, unified nature of what is arising here, now, as this and that as no thing ness.

 The philosophy includes aesthetic plant placement using colors, textures, and forms to accent each plants' best characteristics.
 It also includes proper plant spacing to eliminate routine pruning, proper organic soil preparation, adequate irrigation to eliminate plants stresses, and providing efficient and sustainable garden maintenance through good design principles.